tensemind/euler_rust/README.md

 # euler_rust
-Euler math problems implemented in rust.
+Euler math problems in rust for learning purposes.
+Only standard library this far.

 Solved problems: